compserv/hkn-rails/README.md

 1. On hkn, go into `/var/www/hkn-rails`
 2. `sudo su www-data`
-3. `export RAILS_ENV=production` (if you want backup of production)
-4. `rake db:backup:dump` (actual script is in `hkn-rails/lib/tasks/backups.rb`)
+3. `RAILS_ENV=production rake db:backup:dump` (actual script is in
+   `hkn-rails/lib/tasks/backups.rb`)

 This makes a backup in `hkn-rails/db/backups`, name based on datetime by default.

-To load a backup: `rake db:drop && rake db:create && rake db:backup:restore FROM=[path]`
+To load a backup: `rake db:drop && rake db:create && rake db:backup:restore
+FROM=[path]`

 ## Static Files

 To serve new static files in production, first run `RAILS_ENV=production bundle exec rake assets:precompile`

 ### How to use Solr